scottyschup/ruby-curriculum/w1d1/debugging/common-exceptions.md

 file that is provided by a gem, but you haven't installed the gem yet.

-Another common cause is that you are trying to load another source file in your project, but you forgot the initial './'.
-"Relative" includes are used to include files that are inside your project, you write them like this:
+Another common cause is that you are trying to load another source file in your project, but you forgot the initial './'. *Relative* includes are used to include files that are inside your project, you write them like this: